-Everywhere you go on the Strip you will see huge electronic billboards announcing the next big show or attraction.
-Take your pick from magic shows, standup comedy, dancing showgirls, daredevils, impressionists, ventriloquists and celebrity singers.
+Everywhere you go on the Strip, you will see huge electronic billboards announcing shows and attractions.
+Take your pick from magic shows, standup comedy, dancing showgirls, daredevils, impressionists, ventriloquists, and celebrity singers.
 Some shows are for adults only, but there are a lot of shows that are geared towards the whole family.
-Most shows are pricey, but you can get some good deals from the Internet (like Groupon) or from discount ticket booths like Tix4Tonight.
+Most shows are pricey, but you can get good deals from the Internet (like Groupon) or discount ticket booths like Tix4Tonight.

 Rock of Ages at the Venetian

-The show is a celebration and tribute the music and culture of the 80’s.
-It is performed on a very well designed stage with great lighting and sound effects.
+The show is a celebration and tribute to the music and culture of the 80’s.
+It is performed on a very well-designed stage with great lighting and sound effects.
 The backdrop morphs to match the scene or song.
 Big screens on the sides of the stage play appropriate clips or effects.
 Read the full article here.

 Vegas!
 The show at Planet Hollywood

 The show starts in a graveyard for show props.
 The narrator takes you on a trip down memory lane to the good old days of Las Vegas glitzy shows.
-Your trip starts from the 1940’s and goes through 50’s, 60’s and 70’s Las Vegas.
-It ends with a bang with the 80’s era.
+Your trip starts from the 1940s and goes through the 50s, 60s, and 70s Las Vegas.
+It ends with a bang in the 80s era.
 And yes!
-No trip down memory lane is complete without an appearance by Elvis Presley, Tina Turner, Frank Sinatra or Vegas showgirls.
+No trip down memory lane is complete without an appearance by Elvis Presley, Tina Turner, Frank Sinatra, or Vegas showgirls.

 Michael Jackson Live at the Rio